MolEvolEpid/hypermut3/README.md

 ## Tests

-To run the unit tests for the functions used in `hypermut.py`, you need `pytest` (which is included in the conda environment).
+To run the unit tests for the functions used in `hypermut.py`, you need `pytest` and `pytest-cov` (which are included in the conda environment).
 Then you can run the command:

 ```
 pytest test_hypermut.py